 - Are there any assets or plans? - Who are the competitors?

-Mapping these lenses to issues allows us to answer key questions
+Mapping these lenses to issues allows us to answer key questions pays for grid usage?

 Example: Australia is one of the few markets with a strong bottom up interest in the storage technologies combined with the strong fundamentals